 Another study found that open rates were 82% higher for opt-in forms than for opt-out forms.
-Click through rates were also 140% higher for businesses that used opt-in forms rather than those who used opt-out forms.
+Click-through rates were also 140% higher for businesses that used opt-in forms rather than those that used opt-out forms.
 This means that people prefer to be in control of the type of emails they receive and respond to them more frequently than emails they did not choose to sign up for.

 Based on this information, opt-in forms are the better approach to take to build your email list.